SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Experimental Results

 \subsubsection{Ablation Study of the Training Pipeline}

-This work experimentally evaluates the effect of our training protocols while keeping the structure of the SYNAPSE-Net constant.
+This work experimentally evaluates the effect of our training protocols while keeping the structure of the SYNAPSE-Net fixed.
 The results are discussed in Table~\ref{tab:pipeline_ablation}.
 The baseline model (1) minimal pipeline using standard min-max normalization combined with an ordinary BCE+Dice loss function, established the initial performance.
-However, this result was compromised by significant variability and a comparatively bigger boundary error, which indicates a lack of edge localization.
-Subsequently, we assessed the impact of (2) robust preprocessing with Z-score normalization.
-This adjustment resulted in an instantaneous enhancement across all metrics, evidenced by both overlap and volumetric accuracy.
-Furthermore, the standard deviation of the DSC also reduced, indicating more stable performance.
-Then, we applied our (3) difficulty-aware sampling technique.
-As displayed in Table~\ref{tab:pipeline_ablation}, the resulting methodology led to an observable improvement in object-level detection, as lesion recall increased from 0.72 to 0.83.
-This is direct evidence for the efficacy of the technique in correcting severe slice-level class imbalance.
-Finally, the (4) full framework introduced our combined Focal-Tversky loss with Boundary loss.
-This stage achieved the highest overall performance.
-The noticeable improvement was seen in boundary overlap metrics.
-This marks the significance of the Boundary loss function for achieving the highest geometric fidelity and the Focal-Tversky loss for gaining region overlap and recall, which are testimonies of the synergistic benefit of combining all proposed pipeline components.
+However, this resulted in high variability, accompanied by a relatively higher boundary error, which is suboptimal for edge detection.
+We further tested the approach with (2) robust preprocessing, where Z-score normalization was utilized.
+All the metrics showed improvement, while a reduction was also seen in the standard deviation of the Dice Similarity Coefficient (DSC).
+We then tested our approach by employing the (3) difficulty-aware sampling strategy.
+As can be seen from the Table~\ref{tab:pipeline_ablation}, this strategy resulted in a significant improvement in lesion recall, which rose from 0.72 to 0.83, thus serving as direct evidence of the effectiveness of the approach for addressing the severe imbalance between the background and lesion classes.
+Finally, the (4) full framework utilized the composite loss, which is the combination of Focal-Tversky loss and Boundary loss.
+This setup resulted in the highest performance, while notable improvements were achieved for boundary metrics, HD95, and \%AVD.
+These improvements highlight the effectiveness of Boundary loss for improving the accuracy of the shape of the lesion and Focal-Tversky loss for improving the accuracy of the lesion regions.